 *Job placement includes students who continued their education; 12 students elected to pursue other life options.

-Click here to watch a video of athletic training at Ohio University
+Click here to watch a video about athletic training at Ohio University

 You may contact our program director: